Constraints on Axions from Cosmic Distance Measurements: Axion-photon conversion

 \section{Axion-photon conversion}

-In this section, we will first review the basic formulas to describe photon-axion conversion in a magnetic field.
-We will then discuss the models of the two media, IGM and ICM, in which the conversion could happen.
+In this section, we will first review the basic formulas that describe photon-axion conversion in a magnetic field.
+We will then discuss the models of the two media, IGM and ICM, in which the conversion takes place.
 Lastly, we will discuss how various cosmic distances, $D_L$ to SNIa and $D_A$ to galaxy clusters, could be affected by the conversion in different ways.

 Throughout the rest of this paper we will make frequent reference to the parameters that describe axion-photon conversion in a flat $\LC$ cosmological setting.
-As a shorthand, we denote these parameters as $\bfth = \{ \Omega_\Lambda, H_0, m_a, \gag \}$ and $\bfTH = \bfth \cup \{ M, \rsd \}$; where $\Omega_\Lambda$ is the fraction of today's energy density in the cosmological constant, $H_0$ is the Hubble parameter, $m_a$ is the axion mass, $M$ is the absolute magnitude of the SNIa standard candles, and $\rsd$ is the comoving sound horizon size at the time of baryon drag.
+As a shorthand, we denote these parameters as $\bfth = \{ \Omega_\Lambda, H_0, m_a, \gag \}$ and $\bfTH = \bfth \cup \{ M, \rsd \}$; where $\Omega_\Lambda$ is the fraction of today's energy density in the cosmological constant, $H_0$ is the Hubble parameter, $m_a$ is the axion mass, $\gag$ is the axion-photon coupling, $M$ is the absolute magnitude of the SNIa standard candles, and $\rsd$ is the comoving sound horizon size at the time of baryon drag.